yuqizhuyqz/high-nEIT-405-970/README.md

 ### file locations
 - data files @
   - Google Drive/Shared drives/RAY/data/August2021/0823
   - Google Drive/Shared drives/RAY/data/August2021/0825
   - Google Drive/Shared drives/RAY/data/August2021/0830

--intermediate results of each scan saved in the same dir [^2]
+- intermediate results of each scan saved in the same dir [^2]
 [^2]: not ideal but assumed in some parts of the code.

 ### functions